 One of the most valued animals in Joseon Korea was the Korean bull, which was used for transportation, food and leather.
-Westerners described these bulls as “noble” and “splendid beasts” that were not only “remarkably handsome” but very “tractable.”
+Westerners described these bulls as “noble” and “splendid beasts” that were not only “remarkably handsome” but very “tractable.”, thus the name of Korea’s noble cow.
 Although the Korean bull was a powerful creature, it was extremely gentle.
 By the use of the ring in a bull’s nose, even a small child could manage it.

 Bulls were shod with iron shoes, like Korean ponies, and used to transport goods over the narrow and muddy paths that served as roads throughout the country.
 Unlike Korean ponies – notorious for their sheer orneriness – bulls and cows slowly and dutifully plodded through the streets with great loads of timber and brush.